Wali Negara of Pasundan: Powers and duties

 Article 34 to 39, Article 42, 49, 51, 52, 54, 55, 62, 80, and 81 regulated the powers and duties of Wali Negara.
 According to the Regulations of the Constitutional Organization of Pasundan, the Wali Negara had the duty of representing the state.
-The Wali Negara couldappoint attorneys to represent himself.
-He or she could also dissolve the Parliament of Pasundan with a decree, which had to specify the date of the election for the new parliament, which had to take place within two months from the day of the dissolution.
-He or she also appointed – and could dismiss– the prime minister, ministers and the other members of the government.
+The Wali Negara could appoint attorneys to represent himself.
+The Wali Negara could also dissolve the Parliament of Pasundan with a decree, which had to specify the date of the election for the new parliament, which had to take place within two months from the day of the dissolution.
+The Wali Negara also appointed – and could dismiss – the prime minister, ministers and the other members of the government.

 The Wali Negara had the right to submit bills and decrees, which then would be enacted with the consultation of the parliament.
 The laws that enacted these bills and decrees were named State Orders, and were issued by the Wali Negara.
 The State Orders had to be signed by the responsible minister and the Minister of Justice.
 The Wali Negara also had to submit the draft state budget to the Parliament before 15 September each year and the draft had to be returned by the Parliament to the Wali Negara, complete with its approval of the draft state budget, before 15 December each year.
 The enactment of the budget was through a Wali Negara decree.

 Regarding to the regional administration of the State of Pasundan, the Wali Negara had the right to divide or merge regencies and municipalities in the State of Pasundan.
 The division and merging of the regencies and municipalities had to be in line with the will of the populace.

 Oath of office

-Before taking office, the Wali-Negara was be sworn in by the Speaker of the Parliament, in a public session of the Parliament, the oath, reading as follows:
+Before taking office, the Wali-Negara was to be sworn in by the Speaker of the Parliament, in a public session of the Parliament, the oath, reading as follows: